-New research developed by the International Labour Organisation, the Walk Free Foundation and the International Office for Migration suggests that more than 40 million people around the world were victims of modern slavery in 2016¹ with almost 25 million of those victims exploited in forced labour, the most common element of modern slavery.
-The Modern Slavery Act 2015 (the “Act”) looks to tackle this international atrocity, by making large UK companies accountable for the workers in their supply chains, where modern slavery is often hidden.
-The Act requires companies to publish an annual report setting out the steps being taken to ensure that trafficked men, women and children are not entering their supply chain and to give details of any due diligence being conducted to ensure forced, bonded or slave labour is not being used for the benefit of such companies.
-Seafood Holdings Ltd has a zero-tolerance approach to conducting business with any individual or organisation who knowingly utilises any form of modern slavery.
+Research developed by the International Labour Organisation (ILO), the Walk Free Foundation, and the International Office for Migration (IOM) suggests that more than 40 million people around the world were victims of modern slavery in 2016, with almost 25 million of those victims exploited in forced labour – the most common element of modern slavery.
+The UK Modern Slavery Act 2015 looks to tackle this international atrocity by making large UK companies accountable for the workers in their supply chains, where modern slavery is often hidden.
+The Act requires companies to publish an annual report setting out the steps being taken to ensure that trafficked men, women and children are not operating in their supply chains and to give details of any due diligence being conducted to avoid forced, bonded, or slave labour.

 Our Business And Organisational Structure